Frequently asked questions

-- What is the difference between water accounting and financial accounting?
+- How does water accounting compare with financial accounting?

-- preparing general-purpose reports including both quantitative and qualitative information about the entity being reported on
+- both types of general purpose accounting reports provide quantitative and qualitative information about the entity being reported on

 - providing both 'cash' (or, in water accounting terms, 'physical flow') and 'accrual' accounting reports

-- Users include multiple stakeholders for making and evaluating decisions about water (in financial accounting the focus is on providing information to investors for economic decision-making).
+- Users include multiple stakeholders for making and evaluating decisions about water.

-- The primary unit of account is water volume rather than monetary currency (though details of water trading may ultimately be required to be disclosed).
+- The primary unit is water volume, rather than monetary currency.

-- Water report entities will often be geographic regions or water systems rather than organisations.
+- Water report entities can be geographic regions or water systems as well as organisations.

 - There is likely to be a distinction between the water report entity (such as a particular catchment) and the report preparer (such as a water authority).

-- There is significant variation in the accuracy of water data, particularly when extensive data modelling and estimation is necessary for quantification.
+- There is greater variation in the accuracy of water data, particularly where data modelling and estimation is necessary for quantification.